MohamadYusuf/WebRx-Site/docs/sactive-binding.md

 Alternatively, pass an object with the following properties:

-- **name** — the name of a state
+- <code>name</code> — the name of a state
-- **params** — an object that will have each of its properties compared against the router's current state-params
+- <code>params</code> — an object that will have each of its properties compared against the router's current state-params

+<a class="next-topic" href="/docs/dependency-injection-overview.html#start">Next: Dependency Injection</a>